Spring 2022 Update

 Greetings from the Hockley Valley!

-Before introducing our new campaign, Celebrate Canada, Hug a Northern River in 2022, we want to provide an update on recent news.
+Before introducing our new campaign, Celebrate Canada, Hug a Northern River, we want to provide an update on recent news.
 On June 6, we celebrated our 40th wedding anniversary and looking back, we both agree we have had an incredibly wild ride.

 During the pandemic, we have experienced great disappointments ranging from cancelled canoe trips to being isolated from family and close friends.
 We have also experienced unexpected silver linings that have lifted our hearts and inspired us with both optimism and gratitude.
 We have had time to reflect on the amazing adventures we have shared with our Canoe North Adventures alumni – these memories have sustained us in countless ways.
 Absence truly makes the heart grow fonder!
 We have reimagined our adventure travel company – exploring ways to make our trips more sustainable and regenerative by making better use of charter flights to and from the river for example.